pattonsgirl/CS4900-AppSoftwareDev/API/class-0/class-0-homework.md

 1. Create a new and well-named PUT request under `/bruno/mr-fixit-service/work_order`
 2. Add a request body that will update the description of the new work order you created in Step 6
 3. Save a clearly named screenshot of Bruno including the response, URL, request method, and response status code under `/bruno/homework-0`

+### 8. git commit, add, and push your changes to your branch upstream

 Here is an example of the required components in the screenshot: